Pluralism and Organizational Change

 - Assess understanding of curatorial practices.
 CPAMO will work with participants to enhance their understanding of Indigenous and culturally diverse arts practices, e.g., what they are, the diversity within them, participation rates of their communities in arts activities, the quantity of their performances/artistic output, how they develop their work and assistance they need.

-- Work with participants to further engage Indigenous and ethno-racial arts organizations/artists through forums/artistic showcases as well as having artists participate in/make presentations to the participants in the education/training sessions.
+- Work with participants to further engage Indigenous and racialized arts organizations/artists through forums/artistic showcases as well as having artists participate in/make presentations to the participants in the education/training sessions.

 - Evidence-based research.
 This will be provided to participants both in anticipation of, and in response to, professional learning/development and organizational needs.